 - Inflate tires to proper PSI.
-Flat or underinflated tires can increase the wear and tear to your bike, as well as increase your chances for an accident, since poor tire quality makes bikes harder to handle.
-Check for flat spots, cracks, and other damage on tires.
+Flat or underinflated tires can increase the wear and tear to your bike.
+It can also increase your chances for an accident since poor tire quality makes bikes harder to handle.
+Check for flat spots, cracks and other damage on tires.

-- Rule out rodents.
-Make sure your motorcycle wasn’t the perfect home for a critter during the winter.
-Check your wires, saddlebags, seat, and even tailpipe to rule out rodent damage and nesting.
+- Rule out rodents: Make sure your motorcycle wasn’t the perfect home for a critter during the winter.
+Check your wires, saddlebags, seat and tailpipe to rule out rodent damage and nesting.

-- Check your brakes.
-How are your brake pads?
+- Check your brakes: How are your brake pads?
 Test your front and rear brake pads separately to ensure both are working optimally.
-Most brakes have a groove molded or cut into the surface, so once that groove is no longer visible, you know it’s time to replace the brakes.
+Most brakes have a groove molded or cut into the surface.
+Once that groove is no longer visible, you know it’s time to replace the brakes.
 Check your brake lines and brake fluid as well.

-- Charge your battery.
-Make sure your battery is free from dust and corrosion, and then test the battery’s charge.
+- Charge your battery: Make sure your battery is free from dust and corrosion.
+Then test the battery’s charge.

-- Fill up the fluids.
-It is better to drain all of your fluids and give the reservoirs a thorough cleaning than to just top them off.
-Replace your oil, brake fluid, coolant, and hydraulic fluid.
+- Fill up the fluids: It’s better to drain all of your fluids and give the reservoirs a thorough cleaning than to just top them off.
+Replace your oil, brake fluid, coolant and hydraulic fluid.

 Five Steps to Prep Your Motorcycle for Spring and Summer Elements

-- Gently clean the paint job.
-Start by stripping away any old wax and then make your bike look new again by cleaning the exterior with bike wash, warm water, and a soft cloth.
+- Gently clean the paint job: Start by stripping away any old wax.
+Then make your bike look new again by cleaning the exterior with bike wash, warm water and a soft cloth.
 Blowing your bike with compressed air will make it shine like new.